dmbates/Wordlegames.jl/README.md

 Wordle has spawned a huge number of [related games](https://rwmpelstilzchen.gitlab.io/wordles/).

 One such game is [Primel](https://converged.yt/primel/) where the targets are 5-digit prime numbers.
-The Primel game from 2022-02-15 can be played by entering the scores after each guess is copied onto the game-play page.
+The Primel game from 2022-02-15 was played by entering the scores manually with `scoreupdate!` after each guess is copied onto the game-play page.
 The `summary` property of a `GamePool` shows the guesses and scores to this point, and the next guess to use.

 ```jl